 - Demis Hassabis’s Radio 4 Desert Island Discs interview.
 Demis is founder of Deepmind.
 At ~23min and 38sec Demis talks about values in AI and reassures that things cannot really go wrong because expert are few and they all know each other.
 We stop and rewind.

 Week Eight – Post Truth and Fact Checking

-23 April 2018 – Much work as been done on post-truth and fact checking , but the University of Washington (UW) course on data science and fact checking particularly shines.
-We read a few from the UW list, add O’Neil’s book, and one of our own articles.
+23 April 2018 – Much has been said about post-truth , but the University of Washington (UW) course on data science & fact checking truly shines.
+We read a couple of articles from the UW list, add O’Neil’s book to the list, and one of our own.